CSS-Windows/WindowsDiag/ADS/AD_GetRemoteToken/readme.md

 Output resembles to whoami output (it is intentional), but it does not require interactive logon and knowledge of user's or machine's password.

-## IMPORTANT: This tool is provided as it is without any support and warranty!!!
+## IMPORTANT

-Tool Owner: milanmil
+This tool is provided as it is without any support and warranty!!!

 ## Usage: